 I’ll Push You

 Justin Skeesuck is a loving husband, father and friend living in Boise Idaho and he has a dream to go on the Camino de Santiago pilgrimage.
 The trail is hard enough for someone who is completely healthy, unfortunately Justin isn’t.
-He is wheelchair-bound due to a degenerative neuro-muscular disease.
+Justin uses a wheelchair due to a progressive neuro-muscular disease.
 Justin’s best friend Patrick agrees to help him on his Camino quest, by committing to pushing him the full distance.

 When I heard about this inspiring El Camino movie, I asked myself “Can they even do the first day?”
 (Because St Jean to Roncesvalles is a slog with 27 kilometers of trail and a very steep 1,400 meters of elevation gain.)